google/clusterfuzzlite/docs/clusterfuzzlite.md

 - [UndefinedBehaviorSanitizer] for finding undefined behavior (e.g. integer overflows)

 ## Getting Started

 If you're new to using libFuzzer and sanitizers, start with the [Overview] for an explanation of terms and the fuzzing process.

-If you're already familiar with using libFuzzer and sanitizers, start with [Step 1: Build Integration].
+If you're already familiar with using libFuzzer and sanitizers, start with [Step
+1: Build Integration].

+## Staying in touch

+Join our [mailing list] for announcements and discussions.
+If you use ClusterFuzzLite, please fill out [this form] so we know who is using it.
+This gives us an idea of the impact of ClusterFuzzLite and allows us to justify working on it.

+Feel free to [file an issue] if you experience any trouble or have feature requests.

 [Continuous Integration (CI)]: https://en.wikipedia.org/wiki/Continuous_integration
 [fuzzing]: {{ site.baseurl }}/overview.md#fuzzing